Medical Marijuana for Ehlers-Danlos Syndrome in Florida

 Bring a valid Florida ID and genetics or rheumatology records documenting EDS diagnosis, any relevant imaging or specialist reports, and your current medication list.

-Get Certified for Ehlers-Danlos Syndrome
+Get Your Medical Marijuana Card for Ehlers-Danlos Syndrome

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.